shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 fi
 ```

-But you cannot not commit changes in your .git folder, for that purposes we use small, but powerfull
+But you can't commit changes in .git folder, for that purposes we use small, but powerfull
-project [git-hooks-js](git-hooks-js).
+manager [git-hooks-js](git-hooks-js).
 Simply, you can save hook to `.githooks/pre-commit/git-lfs.sh`, and
-provide it to other team members, for more information see [documentation](git-hooks-js-doc)
+provide it to team members, for more information see [documentation](git-hooks-js-doc)

 And remember, your friends are